ashutoshtiwari13/ashutoshtiwari13/README.md

 ### Hi there, I'm Ashutosh 👋

-Know more about me ?
+Know more about me?
 Take a look at my [WEBSITE] (not updated)

-## I'm a AI/ML Research aficionado and a self-taught programmer
+## I'm a "software savvy" engineer turned Product Specialist

-- 🌱 I’m currently an AI research and design graduate student at Universtity of California Berkeley
+- 🌱 I’m currently a graduate student at University of California Berkeley focusing on AI-ML Decision Intelligence and Business Strategy
-- 👯 Primary areas of research are Applied Machine Learning for Data Management, NLP, AI and RL for Robotics and automation
+- 👯 My past research experiences have been in Applied Machine Learning for Data Management, NLP, AI, and RL for Robotics.
-- 🥅 Have extensive AI/ML experience working as a senior Data Scientist on several industry research and enterprise projects
+- 🥅 Have extensive experience driving product growth and GTM strategies with a dash of entrepreneurial spirit.
 - ⚡ Fun fact 1: I love to create pencil Potraits, Illustrations and digital art.
 [Here](https://ashutoshartworld.wordpress.com/)
 - ⚡ Fun fact 2: I love to create Remixes/mashups and new music [Here](https://exoduashutosh.hubhopper.com/)